Your child’s bad habits usually nothing to fear, so be patient

 Is your child still wetting the bed?

-Well, don’t worry about it too much, says Chris McGinnis, a psychologist with Boys Town South Florida.
+Well, don’t worry about it too much, says Dr. Chris McGinnis, a psychologist and founding clinic director at Boys Town South Florida.

 Ten percent of children still wet the bed at age 10.
 “All bed-wetting resolves on its own over time, so the question is when is the family ready to address it?” he says.